Thyrsis (poem)

 "Thyrsis" (from the title of Theocritus's poem "Θύρσις") is a poem written by Matthew Arnold in December 1865 to commemorate his friend, the poet Arthur Hugh Clough, who had died in November 1861 aged only 42.

+Classical sources

-The character Thyrsis was a shepherd in Virgil's Seventh Eclogue, who lost a singing match against Corydon.
+The character Thyrsis was a shepherd in Virgil's seventh Eclogue, who lost a singing match against Corydon.
 The implication that Clough was a loser is hardly fair, given that he is thought by many to have been one of the greatest nineteenth-century poets (but see line 80: "For Time, not Corydon, hath conquer'd thee").

 Arnold's decision to imitate a Latin pastoral is ironic in that Clough was best known for The Bothie of Tober-na-Vuolich, subtitled "a long-vacation pastoral": a thoroughly modern poem which broke all the rules of classical pastoral poetry.